 The CDC told consumers to throw away any romaine lettuce they may already have purchased.
 Restaurants should not serve it, stores should not sell it, and people should not buy it, no matter where or when the lettuce was grown.
 It doesn’t matter if it is chopped, whole head or part of a mix.
 All romaine should be avoided.

-The CDC reported that 32 people in 11 states have become sick from eating contaminated romaine.
+The CDC alert, issued just two days before Americans sit down for their Thanksgiving dinners, reported that 32 people in 11 states have become sick from eating contaminated romaine.
 Of those, 13 have been hospitalized, with one patient suffering from a form of kidney failure.
-The Public Health Agency of Canada has reported that 18 people have been infected with the same strain of E. coli. in Ontario and Quebec.
+The Public Health Agency of Canada has reported 18 people infected with the same strain of E. coli.

 No deaths have been reported.

 “Consumers who have any type of romaine lettuce in their home should not eat it and should throw it away, even if some of it was eaten and no one has gotten sick,” the CDC said in the Food Safety Alert issued shortly before 3 p.m.